Employment

 Work Experience:

-- Related college education or relevant technical training may be substituted for experience on a year per year basis.
+- College education or relevant technical training may be substituted for experience on a year per year basis.

-- Related college education or relevant technical training may be substituted for experience on a year per year basis.
+- College education or relevant technical training may be substituted for experience on a year per year basis.

-- Related college education or relevant technical training may be substituted for experience on a year per year basis.
+- College education or relevant technical training may be substituted for experience on a year per year basis.

 Physical Demands: